Dermi

 Started in research, built for practice

 Dermi began as a collection of independent research projects in dermatological image analysis.
-Segmentation models for estimating affected skin area, classification systems for identifying conditions, and registration algorithms for aligning images across visits were each developed and validated separately as academic research.
+Segmentation models for estimating affected skin area, classification methods for organizing dermatological imagery, and registration algorithms for aligning images across visits were each developed and evaluated separately as academic research.

 Each tool addressed a real clinical need, but none had the infrastructure to be useful in practice.
 There was no patient management, no image organization, no audit trail, and no way to deploy these tools in a clinical environment without significant technical overhead.